Bitfi’s core concept is that the wallet itself does not “store” your private keys – it calculates them on the fly.

 With USB access to a stolen Bitfi, the salt, phrase and keys can be read from the RAM.
 This is called a “cold boot attack“.

-The data persists in RAM for hours, possibly days.
+The data persists in RAM for days whilst the device has a battery in it.

 This only requires a USB cable and a laptop.
 The wallet casing does not need to be opened, and no specialist hardware is required.
 No skill is required as the attack is entirely scripted.